Elgin Symphony Orchestra

 The Elgin Symphony Orchestra is a regional orchestra founded and headquartered in Elgin, Illinois.
-Its Music Director is Andrew Grams, who was named the 2015 Conductor of the Year by the Illinois Council of Orchestras.
-The Orchestra's season includes some 40 performances annually (Classics, Pops, Educational Programming, and Holiday performances) at the 1,200-seat Hemmens Cultural Center in Elgin and the 440-seat Prairie Arts Center in Schaumburg.
+Its Music Director is Chad Goodman, former conducting fellow of the New World Symphony in Miami Beach, Florida.
+The Orchestra's season includes some 40 performances annually (Classics, Pops, Educational Programming, and Holiday performances) at the 1,200-seat Hemmens Cultural Center in Elgin and various locations in the greater Elgin area.

+The Elgin Symphony Orchestra is committed to giving back to the community through its Adopt-a-School program that provides supplemental music education and in-school performances to local schools; Musicians Care program that brings live music performances to local hospitals, hospices, and retirement homes; informational Listener’s Club events and other free programs at public libraries; In Harmony Program in places of worship; Ainsworth Concerts for Youth; and free community concerts throughout the region.

 History

 The Elgin Symphony Orchestra was founded in 1950 by Douglas Steensland at Elgin Community College.
 In 1971, with the appointment of Grammy Award-winning conductor Margaret Hillis as Music Director, the Orchestra’s artistic growth advanced significantly.
 Conductor/composer Robert Hanson was appointed the Orchestra's Associate Conductor in 1974 and Co-Music Director with Hillis in 1983.
 Hanson became Music Director in 1985, and the Orchestra achieved an artistic and service growth described by the Chicago Tribune as “impressive.”
 In 1985 the Orchestra became a fully professional ensemble.
 In 1988, 1999, 2005 and 2016, the Elgin Symphony Orchestra was named Orchestra of the Year by the Illinois Council of Orchestras.
 The Orchestra is the first four-time winner of the award recognizing programming excellence, artistic quality and leadership.

 In 2011 Hanson stepped down as Music Director.
 Following a two-year search, the Orchestra on June 12, 2013, announced the appointment of Andrew Grams as its next Music Director.
+Grams, who was named Conductor of the Year by the Illinois Council of Orchestras in 2015, served the Elgin Symphony Orchestra until 2021.
+Following a two-year, international search, Chad Goodman was named the ESO's fifth Music Director in May 2023.

 Isabella Lippi has been the Orchestra's concertmaster since 2004.
+Lippi was inducted into the Fox Valley Arts Hall of Fame in 2024.